Glossary

 Benefits:

-• Flexibility: Stores any data type without prior structuring.
+• Flexibility: Stores any data type from any source without prior structuring.

-• Data Democratization: Makes raw data accessible to various teams (data scientists, analysts).
+• Data Democratization: Makes raw data accessible to various teams (data scientists, analysts, ML engineers) for multiple use cases, from reporting to deep learning.

 Challenges: